raphaelgoulart/mid2chart/README.md

 ## Description
 This is a tool made to convert Rock Band / Phase Shift .mid files to .chart, so they can be imported into GH3PC using GHTCP.

 If the midi file has tap notes - such as the Phase Shift version of GH:WT> songs - it'll output 2 charts: a (Dummy).chart one, and the actual .chart.
 To properly import those, please refer to [this tutorial](https://youtu.be/We0E4iyKJ1M?t=13m53s) by Plumato.

 To make sure tap notes work, you should use ExileLord's [GH3+](https://youtu.be/EbapUSs5fsg) hack.
+You can find changelog and pre-GitHub versions [here](CHANGELOG.md).

 ## Usage
 Drag and drop the mid file into "mid2chart.exe" or the .bat included.
 (The .mid file must be in the same folder of the .bat if you're using it.)

 If there is a song.ini file in the same folder as the mid, the converter will use its metadata to set the song name, artist, year, charter and offset attributes in the converted chart file.

 If the song.ini specifies a 1/8 HO/PO threshold, the converter will force HO/POs accordingly so the converted chart file matches that.

 PART KEYS is also converted, placed in the Enhanced Guitar part.
 It is ignored by GHTCP, but can be found by opening the chart in FeedBack and pressing F4.

 ## Parameters